desihub/desiconda/README.rst

 a docker config.

 Some imaging survey software (tractor) requires python2.
-If you installing the survey target, then you must use a config that is python2 based.
+If you installing the imaging target, then you must use a config that is python2 based.

 Generate the Script